kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 Keeping CrossMgrVideo open in the background (or even better, on another display device) for reference, open the `.cmn` file for the race.
 Fixing the race data is not an exact science, but:

+* If you have Category/Machine or Tag changes to do, refer to the section [A rider has changed their Category/Machine/Timing tags][Category Changes] above.
-* First, ensure the **leader's finish time** is correct (hopefully corroborated by the video timestamp showing them passing the chequered flag).
+* Ensure the **leader's finish time** is correct (hopefully corroborated by the video timestamp showing them passing the chequered flag).
 * For a criterium, check the **race duration **is adjusted so that this is the leader's final lap time.
 * If you have **DNF riders**, ensure their status is set to DNF at an appropriate time.
 * Now check you have good **finish times for all the other riders**.
 If there is no tag read, you may be able to find them on the video (either triggered by another rider, or auto-captured).